ni/nimi-python/docs/nirfsg/class.rst

         To set this property, the NI-RFSG device must be in the Configuration state.
 If you are using the PXIe-5654/5654 with PXIe-5696, the NI-RFSG device must be in the Committed state to read this property.
 When you read this property, it returns the frequency the device is locked to during the Committed state.

-        If you set this property to :py:data:`~nirfsg.ReferenceClockRate.AUTO`, NI-RFSG uses the default Reference Clock rate for the device or automatically detects the Reference Clock rate if automatic detection is supported by the device.
+        If you set this property to Auto, NI-RFSG uses the default Reference Clock rate for the device or automatically detects the Reference Clock rate if automatic detection is supported by the device.

         **Valid Values:**

-        PXIe-5654/5654 with PXIe-5696: Values between 1MHz to 20MHz in 1MHz steps are supported in addition to the :py:data:`~nirfsg.ReferenceClockRate.AUTO` and :py:data:`~nirfsg.ReferenceClockRate.CLOCK_RATE_10_MEGAHERTZ` values.
+        PXIe-5654/5654 with PXIe-5696: Values between 1MHz to 20MHz in 1MHz steps are supported in addition to the Auto and 10MHz values.

         PXIe-5841 with PXIe-5655, PXIe-5842: 10 MHz, 100 MHz, 270 MHz, and 3.84 MHz